 The best way to start saving for large expenses is to set up something called a sinking fund.

-Essentially, a sinking fund is a separate account or amount of money that you set aside to eventually replace a big expensive item when it fails or for when you decide to get a new one.
+Essentially, a sinking fund is a separate account or amount of money that you set aside.
+This money’s goal is to eventually replace a big expensive item when it fails or to replace the item when you decide to get a new one.

 For instance, if you just bought a $20,000 car that you expect to last 10 years, you would need to start setting aside $2,000 per year to replace the car when your current car reaches the end of its life.

-Basically, take the amount you think you will need to cover the large expense and divide it by the number of years, months or weeks before you’ll have to replace it, depending on how often you plan to set aside money.
-Then, simply save the money each time period and you’ll have enough money for the large expense, assuming it occurs on or after when you planned for it to happen.
+Then, simply save that much money in a sinking fund each month and you’ll have enough money for the large expense, assuming it occurs on or after when you planned for it to happen.